 - A copy of age related expectations will be made available to you by your child’s class teacher.

 |What is the pastoral, medical and social support available in the school to ensure my child’s overall well-being?

 - As a Christian school we have a strong caring ethos that supports our policy of inclusive education.

 - The school has the following provision to support children’s Emotional well-being:

-- Learning Mentor running Morning Group (for settling in at the start of the school day), lunchtime Nurture groups and drop in sessions for children with worries or concerns.
+- 2 Learning Mentors running various groups around social & emotional issues, lunchtime Nurture groups and drop in sessions for children with worries or concerns.

-- Parent Support Adviser running parents’ coffee mornings, workshops and courses ranging from practical tips on parenting to literacy and numeracy skills for life.
+- Parent Support Adviser running workshops and courses ranging from practical tips on parenting to literacy and numeracy skills for life.
 Providing individual signposting to support on social and financial difficulties.

-- In school counselling services, provided by outside agencies
+- In school counselling services, provided by outside agencies: the SEWS Project

 - The Personal Health and Social Education (PHSE) curriculum that is taught across the school.

-- A strong Christian ethos and vision of ‘We Care’ which is integral to the day-to-day running of the school.
+- A strong Christian ethos and values of LOVE, ASPIRATION & SERVICE which is integral to the day-to-day running of the school.